michael-hardeman/neural-network-js/README.md

 npm run build
 ```

-This creates two files in the `dist/` directory:
+This creates a file in the `dist/` directory:
-- `src/neural-network.js` - ES module for use with bundlers or modern browsers
 - `dist/neural-network.js` - Browser-ready IIFE (Immediately Invoked Function Expression)

 ## Using the Build